jujur10/Zappy/network_protocol.md

 > In case of a bad/unknown command, the server must answer “ko”.

+> Relating incantations, the server sends back "``Elevation underway``" at the start of every incantation if conditions are valid.
+And if all the conditions are still valid at the end, it sends "``Current level: K``".
+In case of any issue, it sends "``ko``" at the end or at the start of the incantation.

+> Fork not only creates a new egg on the tile, but it also adds a new slot in the team.

 ### Time

 If ``f = 1``, an action that takes 7 ticks will last 7 seconds ( 7/1 ).